lambdaclass/noir_backend_using_gnark/README.md

 is a struct that represents a Plonk constraint ($q_{L} \cdot x_{a} + q_{R} \cdot x_{b}
  q_{O} \cdot x_{c} + q_{M} \cdot (x_{a} \cdot x_{b}) + q_{C} = 0$). `MulTerms` is a vector that represents the following sum: $q_{M_1} \cdot (w_{L_{1}} * w_{R_1}) + \dots + q_{M_n} \cdot (w_{L_{n}} * w_{R_n})$, but right now we are assuming that only one term comes in the vector. `SimpleTerms` is a vector that could represent one term ($q_{O} \cdot x_{c}$), two terms ($q_{L} \cdot x_{a} + q_{R} \cdot x_{b}$) or three terms ($q_{L} \cdot x_{a} + q_{R} \cdot x_{b} + q_{O} \cdot x_{c}$).
 And finally `QC` represents the constant term ($q_{C}$).

-`BlackBoxFunctionOpcode`s: This opcodes represent what it's called gadgets.
+`BlackBoxFunctionOpcode`s: These opcodes represent what are called gadgets.
 Gadgets are essentially libraries that give you access to common types and operations when defining circuits.
 In this case gadgets refer to operations and not common types, such as function calls to Pedersen, Poseidon, SHA3, etc. We do not support this kind of opcodes currently.

 `DirectiveOpcode`s which, given that we do not need to handle them in the Go side but it comes with the ACIR anyways, is an empty struct.